qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 and editing capabilities.
 The :guilabel:`Extents` table provides you with information on the layer extent and the :guilabel:`Layer Spatial Reference System`, which is information about the CRS of the layer.
-This can prvide a quick way to get usefule information about a layer.
+This can provide a quick way to get useful information about the layer.

 Additionally, you can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
 It's also possible to define a